jrcapriles/ScopeTimer/README.md

 # ScopeTimer

-Simple scope timer that can be included without major modification to code.
+Simple scope timer that can be used without major modification to code.

 # Usage